 A quick “spin” translation guide for startups navigating seed funding:

 “You should close this deal fast, or you might lose momentum.” = “Don’t negotiate or question this template I created.
 I know what’s good for you.”

 “Let’s not ‘waste’ money on lawyers for this ‘standard’ deal.” = “Don’t spend time and money with independent, highly experienced advisors who can explain all these high-stakes terms and potentially save a large portion of your cap table worth an order of magnitude more than the fees you spend.
 I’d prefer that money go to me.”

 “We’re ‘founder friendly’ investors, and were even entrepreneurs ourselves once.” = “We’ve realized that in a competitive funding market, being ‘nice’ is the best way to get more deal flow.
 It helps us make more money.
 Just like Post-Money SAFEs.”

 “Let’s use a Post-Money SAFE.
 It helps ‘clarify’ the cap table for everyone.” = “Let’s use a seed structure that is worse for the common stock economically in the most important way, but at least it’ll make modeling in a spreadsheet easier.
 Don’t bother exploring alternatives that can also ‘clarify’ the cap table without the terrible economics.”

 There are pluses and minuses to each seed financing structure, and the right one depends significantly on context.
 Work with experienced advisors who understand the ins and outs of all the structures, and how they can be flexibly modified if needed.
 In the case of startup lawyers specifically, avoid firms that are really shills for your investors, so you can trust their advice.
-That’s the only way you can ensure no one is using your inexperience – or fabricating an exaggerated sense of urgency – to take advantage of you and your cap table.
+That’s the only way you can ensure no one is using your inexperience – or fabricating an exaggerated sense of urgency or standardization – to take advantage of you and your cap table.